 Herbal & Nutrition Products (UK)

 Ethical Consumer: https://www.ethicalconsumer.org/ This is not actually a shop but a guide.
 This Manchester-based company has done the hard work digging the dirt on some of the major brands out there in the retail realm.
 A good tool for anyone who wants to shop ethically.
 There is some free content but for full access it is a subscription website.
 Once you subscribe you’ll have the lowdown on the ethical backstory of most big companies within the UK.
 Makes for some interesting revelations!

 Neal’s Yard Remedies: https://www.nealsyardremedies.com This company started in Covent Garden but now has stores nationwide, regardless it has retained a lot of it’s ethical grounding.
-It is pricey but always good quality.
-Depending on the store, they sell a nice range of herbs and tinctures (rare for a highstreet shop), however my favourite is their natural skincare range which is a lovely treat (though a tad pricey!)
-Another good point with Neal’s Yard Remedies is that they can custom-blend Herbal Remedies according to what you want/a herbalist’s prescription.
+The skincare range can be a bit pricey but it is a beautiful treat and always good quality & rich in botanicals.
+Depending on the store, they sell a nice range of herbs and tinctures (rare for a highstreet shop).
+Another good point with Neal’s Yard Remedies is that they can blend Herbal Remedies according to what you want or based on a herbalist’s prescription.

 Napier’s: https://napiers.net This Scottish institution has it’s flagship store in Edinburgh, a true herbal gem.
 Some lovely herbal formulas, salves and such.
 If you live in/visit Edinburgh it is well worth a visit for an olde-worlde herbal experience.

 Viridian http://www.viridian-nutrition.com/ Ethical, quality, no additives and a British Company.
 Capsules and some tinctures in glass bottles.
 They are a bit pricier than bog standard supplements but consistently good quality.
 Available in most health food stores.